 The flood of 1993 was horrible and displayed the DMIA at its worse. – Jake

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Des Moines International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Des Moines International Airport.

 What to Expect